ArcticBlaze1000/GlobalTrain/README.md

 - Supports a wide variety of input types including standard inputs, interactive elements (tri-toggles, signatures), and complex data grids.

 ### **Comprehensive Document Types**
-The application now supports **13 different document types**, each with a specific scope and purpose.
+The application now supports **25 different document types**, each with a specific scope and purpose.
+Many of these are new and their implementation details might vary.

 | #  | Name                                     | Type              | Scope       | Description                                                 |
 |----|------------------------------------------|-------------------|-------------|-------------------------------------------------------------|